 The word “Kheer” is derived from the Sanskrit language word “Ksheer”, which means milk.
 So here we have a rice kheer.

 I followed her instructions and made it exactly the way she did, the only thing I changed was to use pistachios, instead of cashews (as I did not have any at hand) which I roasted together with the blanched almonds, and I omitted the saffron strands, not that I do not like them but I had only saffron powder at home and I didn’t want to make the pudding yellow.

-Although I love the Greek Rice Pudding with cinnamon on it, this was entirely different.I fell in love with the smell of cardamom the very first time I crashed the pods to take out the seeds and the addition of nuts and raisins made it even more delicious.
+Although I love the Greek Ryzogalo (Rice Pudding) with cinnamon on it, this was entirely different.I fell in love with the smell of cardamom the very first time I crashed the pods to take out the seeds and the addition of nuts and raisins made it even more delicious.
 I am publishing the photos of cardamom pods and the seeds inside, so that my readers in Greece can learn about this wonderful spice, as cardamom is not well known in Greece.

 Kheer, Indian Rice pudding

-Add the cloves, raisins and cashews and sugar to the milk.
+- Add the cloves, raisins, cashews and sugar to the milk.
 Keep stirring very frequently or it might burn now.
-Let it cook on slow flame for another 10-12 min …overcooking will evaporate all the milk and that is not the idea so you should look out for a consistency where it does not look too watery and some milk is also seen… add the saffron and tae it out in a serving bowl.
+Let it cook on slow flame for another 10-12 min …overcooking will evaporate all the milk and that is not the idea so you should look out for a consistency where it does not look too watery and some milk is also seen… add the saffron and take it out in a serving bowl.
 You can now garnish it with cardamom powder and slivers of almonds.

 Kopiaste and Kali Orexi,